devgeniem/dustpress/README.md

 #### Reserved model names

-There is two restrictions in the model naming in addition to all the reserved class names by the WordPress itself.

 ##### WP

 WP is reserved for the essential WordPress data that is accessible in any template all the time.
 It is stored in